 This is a word game trick.

-And the purpose is very clear, it's to make it look like Trump is endangering people.
+It's to make it look like Trump is endangering people that Obama previously protected.

 This is the latest Democrat trick with the language and with the lexicon to convince people to oppose the relaxation of burdensome regulations, which in many cases have been placed on individuals and businesses without having been passed as laws.

-It's not your property, essentially.
+It's not your property, essentially, because of a regulation.

-Now Trump's gonna roll back these protections.
+Now Trump's going to roll back these protections.

-Because I predict you're gonna be, we're gonna be seeing this thousands of times a week.
+So just keep a sharp eye, because I predict you're going to be, we're going to be seeing this thousands of times a week.

 Trump rolling back protections.